 The EasyLock has a fascinating story behind it.

-It was created by 66 year old entrepreneur, Bob Fitzjohn who says: “I wanted to create a solution that would keep travellers 100% safe & sound, no matter where they stayed.
+It was created by a 66-year-old entrepreneur, Bob Fitzjohn who says: “I wanted to create a solution that would keep travellers 100% safe & sound, no matter where they stayed.

 My thinking in creating the lock developed into wanting to provide complete security to all others that may find themselves in a vulnerable position”